twarit08/Capstone-Project-Medicare/README.md

 2. Then Install node.js from https://nodejs.org/en/download/.
 3. Then open cmd and paste: npm install -g @angular/cli
 4. Then open cmd in Medicare-Frontend and paste: npm install.
-5. After installation, in cmd paste: ng serve --o
+5. After installation, in cmd paste: ng serve -o

 ### Setup for database
 1. Open the MySQL Database.